mackworth/cTiVo/wiki/Advanced-Topics.md

         };
     }
 ````
 For those series, episodes that weren't found or mismatched, a URL is provided to go to theTVDB and update their information if appropriate.
-Note that remarkably huge controversies have erupted about how to number seasons and episodes, so just because TiVo is providing one set of information doesn't necessarily mean that theTVDB is incorrect or will take kindly to being changed.
+Note that  huge controversies have erupted about how to number seasons and episodes, so just because TiVo is providing one set of information doesn't necessarily mean that theTVDB is incorrect or will take kindly to being changed.
 See their forums for more context.
-On the other hand, series that are "Found by Name" that are missing EP IDs, or "Not Found" at all are probably good candidates to fix in the central database for the benefit of all.
+On the other hand, series that are missing episodes or lacking information at all are probably good candidates to fix in the central database for the benefit of all.

 ### Module Debug Levels
 The remaining controls let you set debug levels for each individual module.
 See [Logging](Troubleshooting.md#logging) for more information.